MAFINS/MenyooSP/README.md

 ## Install
  Copy the Menyoo.asi file along with the menyooStuff folder to the Grand Theft Auto V game directory.
- **IMPORTANT:** Please make sure that you have asiloader and ScriptHookV installed and they are up to date.
+ **IMPORTANT:** Please make sure that you have asiloader and ScriptHook installed and they are up to date.

 ## Download
-Compiled binary material can be found at [releases](https://github.com/MAFINS/MenyooSP/releases).
+Compiled binary material can be found at [releases](https://github.com/tupoy-ya/MenyooMP/releases).

 ## License
 Majority of the source code is licensed under the [GNU GPL v3](LICENSE.txt) license.